Core and Visiting Faculty

 Leslie Pietrzyk

-Leslie Pietrzyk (Fiction and nonfiction) Leslie Pietrzyk’s collection of linked stories set in DC, Admit This to No One, is forthcoming in November 2021 from Unnamed Press, the publisher of her 2018 novel Silver Girl, which received a starred review from Publishers Weekly.
-Her first collection of short stories, This Angel on My Chest, won the 2015 Drue Heinz Literature Prize and was published by University of Pittsburgh Press.
+Leslie Pietrzyk’s (Fiction and nonfiction) collection of linked stories set in DC, Admit This to No One, was published in 2021 from Unnamed Press, the publisher of her 2018 novel Silver Girl.
+Her first collection of short stories, This Angel on My Chest, won the 2015 Drue Heinz Literature Prize and was published by the University of Pittsburgh Press.
 She is the author of two additional novels, Pears on a Willow Tree (Avon) and A Year and a Day (William Morrow).
-Her award-winning short fiction and essays have appeared in, among others, Ploughshares, Story Magazine, The Hudson Review, Southern Review, Arts & Letters, Shenandoah, The Gettysburg Review, The Iowa Review, Washingtonian, The Sun, Salon, New England Review, River Styx, Hobart, Midwestern Gothic, Cincinnati Review, and The Washington Post Magazine.
+Her award-winning short fiction and essays have appeared in, among others, Ploughshares, Story Magazine, The Hudson Review, Southern Review, Split Lip Magazine, The Iowa Review, The Sun, LitHub, Cincinnati Review, and The Washington Post Magazine.
 Awards include a Pushcart Prize in 2020 and the 2020 Creative Arts Prize from the Polish American Historical Association.
-Organizations awarding fellowships include the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, the Hermitage Artist Retreat, Virginia Center for the Arts, Kimmel Harding Nelson Center for the Arts, the Hambidge Center, Jentel Foundation, and Hawthornden International Retreat at Hawthornden Castle in Scotland.
+Organizations awarding fellowships include the Bread Loaf Writers’ Conference, the Sewanee Writers’ Conference, Virginia Center for the Arts, the Hambidge Center, and Hawthornden International Retreat at Hawthornden Castle in Scotland.
+She lives in North Carolina.

 Susan Tekulve

-Susan Tekulve’s newest book is Second Shift: Essays (Del Sol Press, 2018).
-She is the author of In the Garden of Stone, winner of the 2012 South Carolina First Novel Prize and a 2014 Gold IPPY Award.
-She’s also published two short story collections: Savage Pilgrims and My Mother’s War Stories.
-Her nonfiction, short stories and essays have appeared in journals such as Denver Quarterly, Indiana Review, The Georgia Review, Connecticut Review, The Louisville Review, Puerto del Sol, New Letters, and Shenandoah.
-Her web chapbook, Wash Day, appears in the Web Del Sol International Chapbook Series, and her story collection, My Mother’s War Stories, received the 2004 Winnow Press fiction prize.
+Her nonfiction, fiction, and poetry have appeared in journals such as Denver Quarterly, The Georgia Review, The Louisville Review, Puerto del Sol, New Letters, and Shenandoah.
+Her web chapbook, Wash Day, appeared in the Web Del Sol International Chapbook Series, and her story collection, My Mother’s War Stories, received the 2004 Winnow Press fiction prize.
 She has received scholarships from the Sewanee Writers’ Conference and Bread Loaf Writers’ Conference.
-She teaches in the BFA and MFA writing programs at Converse.
+She teaches in the BFA and MFA writing programs at Converse University.

 Richard Tillinghast